Physical Challenge: Above-Knee Amputee

 Sports: Sitting Volleyball, Triathlon, Wrestling

-Hometown: From Pocatello, Idaho & lives in San Diego, CA
+Hometown: From Pocatello, Idaho & lives in Boise, ID

 Travis chose to amputate his leg after a fatal tumor caused by Osteosarcoma was discovered in his knee.
 After battling through chemotherapy, a series of aggressive staph infections and countless surgeries, the only options were to have a fused, intact but useless knee, or amputate it with the intentions to run and compete again.
 Travis ultimately chose the amputation which would help him continue to compete and participate in sport.